Skip to content

 EXAMPLE A: If you live alone in an apartment

 Suppose you live alone and your only income is SSI.
-Your brother pays your rent of $800.
+Your sibling pays your rent of $800.
 We count this payment as in-kind support and maintenance.
-Although the rent is $800, we limit how much of the $800 we count by using a presumed maximum value rule.
-The presumed maximum value is equal to 1/3 of the Federal benefit rate plus $20.
-Here are the steps we use to figure the SSI benefit amount.
+Although the rent is $800, we limit how much of the $800 we count by using a presumed maximum value (PMV) rule.
+The PMV is equal to 1/3 of the Federal benefit rate plus $20.
+Here are the steps we use to figure the SSI benefit amount:

 ------------------------------------------------------------------------